arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 ### 1. Get to Know the Portenta Max Carrier

 The Portenta Max Carrier was designed to augment the capabilities of the Portenta H7 board and provide easy access to its onboard peripherals.
-It is designed to enable research and develop industrial grade advanced applications, from rapid prototyping to a deployable robust single board computer.
-The Portenta Max Carrier establishes connection with Portenta H7 via High Density connectors.
+It is designed to enable research and develop industrial-grade advanced applications, from rapid prototyping to a deployable robust single-board computer.
+The Portenta Max Carrier establishes a connection with Portenta H7 via High-Density connectors.
 This interface grants access to extensive modules and peripherals on-board the Portenta Max Carrier.

 In this tutorial, we will describe the following features of the Portenta Max Carrier: